IFRS 15 & ASC 606: New accounting standards for revenue with customers

 More to come

-We will come up with more examples in the next weeks.
+More cases will be added in case we identify remaining clarification needs.
 Please follow this blog to get notified (using the button on top of the article).

 The coverage of the IFRS15/ASC606 enhancements in SAP Business ByDesign depends highly on how customers have modelled their business scenarios.
 It needs a thorough analysis of the current or intended business scenario implementation for every single customer.